- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 For instance, Maserati, BMW, Porsche and Audi are some of the most expensive cars to insure.
 Subaru, Hyundai, Honda and Mazda are among the cheapest cars to insure.

-Find out how much you’ll pay for car insurance for your vehicle make and model in Arkansas.
+See how much you’ll pay for car insurance for your specific make and model in Arkansas.

 Guide: How to estimate car insurance using our car insurance estimator tool